Nathan-Reinhardt/Phlickr-Clone/README.md

 Phlickr is a photo website where users can interact with photos uploaded by other users onto the site.
 The project uses Rails/PostgreSQL backend with React.js and Redux on the frontend.

-This project was built and designed witin a 10 day period.
+This project was built and designed within a 10 day period.
 I do plan on adding more to the project over time.

 ### Features